xndlnk/microservice-visualization/README.md

-# system-visualization
+# microservice-visualization

-The system-visualization repository contains different NPM packages for analyzing and visualizing the structure of large systems.
+This repository contains software for analyzing and visualizing the topology of microservice systems.

-## Project structure
+## Repository structure

-The project is organized as a mono-repo where each directory in `sources` is a yarn workspace.
+The repository is organized as a mono-repo where each directory in `sources` is a yarn workspace.

-- [system-structure-analyzer](sources/system-structure-analyzer) is a library for analyzing microservice systems
+- [microservice-system-analyzer](sources/microservice-system-analyzer) is a NPM library for analyzing microservice systems

 ## Setup